What Is A Carburetor? Its Function and How It Works

 Advantages

-Carburetors have been used in internal combustion engines for decades, particularly in older vehicles and small engines like motorcycles and lawnmowers.
+Internal combustion engines have used carburetors for decades, especially in older vehicles and small engines like motorcycles and lawnmowers.
 Although modern engines mostly use fuel injection systems, carburetors still offer several advantages:

-• Carburetor parts are less expensive when compared to that of the fuel injector.
+• Carburetor parts are less expensive when compared to those of the fuel injector.

 • It has more power and precision than the air-fuel mixture.